johnmcd-ff/LoPy/README.md

 Click in the console (Lower) window and press CTRL-C to stop Save the program as TrafficLight

 Any problems?
-Press CTRIL-D for a soft Reset
+Press CTRL-D for a soft Reset

-PYB: soft reboot/n
+PYB: soft reboot
-MicroPython v1.8.6-412-gf55ba50 on 2017-01-28; LoPy with ESP32/n
+MicroPython v1.8.6-412-gf55ba50 on 2017-01-28; LoPy with ESP32
-Type "help()" for more information./n
+Type "help()" for more information.